-What is a newborn screen?
+What is newborn screening?

 In the U.S., Canada, Australia, and in most of Europe, newborn infants are tested for a variety of health conditions before leaving the hospital.
 One of the diseases tested for is cystic fibrosis.

 If the newborn screen is positive for any condition tested for, the parents will meet with a genetic counselor who will discuss the results of the tests, and if more tests are needed to confirm the results of the newborn screen.
 A genetic counselor also can connect parents with a team of specialists to discuss the care and treatment of their child.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.